Skip to main content

 Singapore street food context

 Zion Road sits in a broader Singapore hawker ecosystem that includes 545 Whampoa Prawn Noodles, another frequently cited name in the prawn noodle conversation, as well as strong competition from other noodle formats like 91 Fried Kway Teow Mee and the Japanese-influenced hybrid approach at A Noodle Story.
 If you are building a hawker itinerary, Zhi Wei Xian belongs on it as the prawn noodle anchor.
-Use our full Singapore restaurants guide to fill out the rest of the day, and consult our Singapore bars guide or our Singapore hotels guide for the surrounding evening.
+Use our full Singapore restaurants guide to fill out the rest of the day, consult our Singapore bars guide or our Singapore hotels guide for the surrounding evening.

-For comparison points outside Singapore, the Bib Gourmand format appears consistently across Southeast Asian street food , 888 Hokkien Mee in George Town and the broader hawker culture in Penang offer useful calibration points.
+For comparison points outside Singapore, the Bib Gourmand format appears consistently across Southeast Asian street food, 888 Hokkien Mee in George Town and the broader hawker culture in Penang offer useful calibration points.
 The Michelin methodology for street food in this region is consistent enough that a Bib Gourmand here carries the same weight it does at recognised stalls in George Town.
-Separately, the broader Southeast Asian street food scene covered in Pearl's guides , from Phuket to Phang Nga to George Town's nasi lemak specialists , confirms that the $ hawker format, when done at this level, competes on quality with restaurants charging three to four times the price.
+Separately, the broader Southeast Asian street food scene covered in Pearl's guides, from Phuket to Phang Nga to George Town's nasi lemak specialists, confirms that the $ hawker format, when done at this level, competes on quality with restaurants charging three to four times the price.
 Zhi Wei Xian is a clear example of that principle in practice.

 Practical details